ota-meshi/eslint-plugin-regexp/docs/rules/confusing-quantifier.md

 pageClass: "rule-details"
 sidebarDepth: 0
 title: "regexp/confusing-quantifier"
-description: "disallow about confusing quantifiers"
+description: "disallow confusing quantifiers"
 ---
 # regexp/confusing-quantifier

-> disallow about confusing quantifiers
+> disallow confusing quantifiers

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>